How do I find the right licensed contractor?

 Verify the contractor's business location and telephone number

 Make sure your contractor has a current business address and telephone number.
 A contractor who operates a business from the back of a pickup truck with a cellphone may be difficult to find if a job needs to be fixed after the last bill is paid.
-You can find a licensed contractor's "address of record" when you look up his/her license status.
+You can find a licensed contractor's "address of record" when you look up the license status.

 Verify the contractor's workers' compensation and commercial general liability insurance coverage